-07:750 (3)GRADUATE SUMMATIVE SEMINAR
+07:750 GRADUATE SUMMATIVE SEMINAR

-Prerequisite: Nil.
+Prerequisite: Approval by the Chair of the Graduate Studies Department, Faculty of Education.
 Students are required to complete Graduate Scholarly Writing in the first 9 credit hours of their program.

 This is an exit requirement for all Master of Education students in the course-based routes.
 This course is designed to engage graduate students in a scholarly analysis and synthesis of knowledge in their field of study and, therefore, should be completed at the end of the program.